gerarddvb/Homebridge-on-RaspberryPi/README.md

 ```
 git clone https://github.com/gerarddvb/Homebridge-on-RaspberryPi /home/pi/HomeKit/
 ```

+Open VNC Server settings from the system tray.
+Options > Security

+Encryption = Prefer On
+Authentication = VNC Password

+Apple Screen Sharing and iTeleport should be working now.

 After these modifications it is time to reboot, enter the following command to reboot: